The Ultimate Travel Guide to Venice, Italy

 If you want to pull out all the stops.
 Venice’s emblematic Danieli Hotel in Riva Degli Schiavoni could be your choice.
-Made up of three combines Renaissance palaces, the hotel looks out over the lagoon and the islands.
+Made up of three combined Renaissance palaces, the hotel looks out over the lagoon and the islands.

 Hotel Diana in Calle Specchieri

-This hotel is a centrally located 3star hotel that is highly recommended for flashpackers.
+This hotel is a centrally located 3star hotel highly recommended for flashpackers.
 Recently refurbished rooms are decorated in modern Venetian style, ample and comfortable, and a continental breakfast and wifi are included in the price.

 Best places to eat

 Pasta, pasta, and more pasta with an incredible variety of sauces are what you will find in kid-friendly Bigoi in Calle Crosera.

 I take out Venetian style is what you fancy, head for Dal Moro’s Fresh Pasta to go in Calle Casseleria.
-You get boxes of hot fresh pasta and a container of a sauce you can mix yourself.
+You get boxes of hot fresh pasta and a sauce container you can mix yourself.